-Spring Hill College offers a Master of Business Administration (MBA) degree program with concentrations in Logistics and Supply Chain Management, Leadership, and Project Management.
+Spring Hill College offers a Master of Business Administration (MBA) degree program with concentrations in Business Analytics, Logistics and Supply Chain Management, Leadership, and Project Management.

-The MBA program is offered in an online format providing the maximum degree of flexibility, thereby allowing the student to continue his/her current career while earning an advanced business degree in the Jesuit, liberal arts tradition.
+The MBA program is offered in an online format providing the maximum degree of flexibility, thereby allowing the student to continue their current career while earning an advanced business degree in the Jesuit, liberal arts tradition.
 The Spring Hill College MBA is comprised of 30 semester hours (10 courses).
 The program includes a solid core of 21 semester hours (seven courses), and nine semester hours (three courses) of program electives in the concentration of choice.

+The Business Analytics track is designed to prepare individuals who can gather and analyze a variety of business data to enable data-driven decision making leading to optimized productivity, waste elimination, among other organizational goals.
 The Logistics and Supply Chain Track is designed to prepare an individual for various career paths in firm-specific logistics management, as well as supply chain management where the emphasis is the coordination of a network of companies working together to deliver a product to market.
 The Leadership track is designed to prepare individuals for responsibilities in the middle and upper management ranks by teaching and refining conceptual, analytical, and human relations skills.
 The Project Management track is designed for those already managing projects that want to further their education and/or prepare for industry certification in project management.
 Also, the program is designed for professionals interested in a career in project management.

 A significant aspect of the MBA program at Spring Hill College is the emphasis on and inclusion of business ethics and social responsibility.
 Students should expect questions concerning ethical judgement and social responsibility to appear regularly in the graduate core curriculum.
-In addition to the integration of ethical issues in the MBA core courses, the BUS 573 graduate case studies course (in the Logistics/Supply Chain concentration), the BUS 530 Business Ethics (in the Leadership concentration), and BUS 672 Project Management II (in the Project Management concentration) specifically examine the application of principles of ethics to activities within the complex organization.
+In addition to the integration of ethical issues in the MBA core courses, the BUS 573 Case Studies in Logistics and SCM (in the Logistics/Supply Chain concentration), the BUS 530 Business Ethics (in the Leadership concentration), and BUS 672 Project Management II (in the Project Management concentration) specifically examine the application of principles of ethics to activities within the complex organization.
 As a Jesuit institution, Spring Hill College believes that consideration of such matters is vitally important in the education of the business executive.